February 21, 2018

 For several years afterward, I used the term “hybrid duration format” to describe any form of basketball where part of the game is timed and where part of the game is untimed.
 This name represents the concept more accurately, but it doesn’t exactly roll off the tongue.

 So when TBT Founder/CEO Jon Mugar asked me/shared with me in March 2017 about TBT’s intent to name the format the “Elam Ending,” I felt honored immediately.
-And yes – many close to me quickly pointed out (and continue to point out) a possible double meaning to the term, but I’m a good sport about it, and I’m still just as honored by the name now.
+And yes – my friends (the best kind of friends – the kind who will bust my chops any chance they get) quickly pointed out, and continue to point out, a possible double meaning to the term.
+But I’m a good sport about it, and I’m still just as honored by the name now.

 Just as TBT has improved upon my effort to name the concept itself, I’m open to suggestions for improvement on my (admittedly cheesy) efforts over the years to name the discussion about the concept, including: